munificent/game-programming-patterns/book/bytecode.markdown

         Syntax design is user interface design, and that process doesn't get easier when you constrain the user interface to a string of characters.

     * *You have to implement a parser.* Despite their reputation, this part is pretty easy.
-Either user a parser generator like ANTLR or Bison, or -- like I do -- hand-roll a little recursive descent one and you're good to go.
+Either use a parser generator like ANTLR or Bison, or -- like I do -- hand-roll a little recursive descent one and you're good to go.

     * *You have to handle syntax errors.* This is one of the most important and most difficult parts of the process.
 When users make syntax and semantic errors -- which they will, constantly -- it's your job to guide them back onto the right path.
 Giving helpful feedback isn't easy when all you know is that your parser is sitting on some unexpected punctuation.